HelpBot Assistant

 Data Compression in ASP.NET CORE Pivot Table component

-This property is applicable only for relational data source.
+This property is applicable only for the relational data source.

-When binding one million raw data, the pivot table processes all raw data to generate aggregated data during initial rendering and report manipulation.
-However, with data compression, the input raw data is compressed based on the uniqueness of the raw data, and the final compressed raw data are utilized by the pivot table.
-The compressed raw data is then used for further operations at all times, reducing the looping complexity and improving the performance of the pivot table.
-For example, if the pivot table is connected to one million raw data compressed to 1,000 unique raw data, it will render within 3 seconds rather than 10 seconds.
-You can enable this option by using the allowDataCompression property along with the enableVirtualization property.
+When binding large volumes of raw data, the pivot table processes all raw data to generate aggregated data during initial rendering and report manipulation.
+However, with data compression enabled, the input raw data is compressed based on the uniqueness of the raw data, and the final compressed raw data is utilized by the pivot table.
+The compressed raw data is then used for all subsequent operations, reducing the looping complexity and improving the performance of the pivot table.
+For example, if the pivot table connects to one million raw data records that compress to 1,000 unique raw data records, it will render significantly faster—potentially within 3 seconds rather than 10 seconds, depending on the data complexity and system specifications.
+Enable this option by using the allowDataCompression property along with the enableVirtualization property.

 NOTE